hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/quizSol02.md

   In order to configure NetFlow on Cisco ASA 5500 Series firewall, we need the following minimum steps:

   - 1\.
-Configuring NSEL Collectors:
+Configuring NSEL <span style="color: #bb6600;">Collectors</span>:
-    flow-export destination interface-name ipv4-address | hostname udp-port For example: hostname (config)# flow-export destination inside 209.165.200.225 2002
+    `flow-export destination interface-name [ipv4-address | hostname] udp-port` For example: `hostname (config)# flow-export destination inside 209.165.200.225 2002`

-    The destination keyword indicates that a NSEL collector is being configured.
-The interface-name argument is the name of the ASA and ASA Services Module interface through which the collector is reached.
-The ipv4-address argument is the IP address of the machine running the collector application.
-The hostname argument is the destination IP address or name of the collector.
-The udp-port argument is the UDP port number to which NetFlow packets are sent.
+    - The `destination` keyword indicates that a NSEL collector is being configured.
+    - The `interface-name argument` is the name of the ASA and ASA Services Module interface through which the collector is reached.
+    - The `ipv4-address` argument is the IP address of the machine running the collector application.
+    - The `hostname` argument is the destination IP address or name of the collector.
+    - The `udp-port` argument is the UDP port number to which NetFlow packets are sent.

     (-> Therefore we only need to let the firewall know the IP address that the NetFlow “Collector” will be running on.
 We don’t need to apply the NetFlow Exporter to any interface -> Answer C is not correct)

   - 2\.
-Defines the class map that identifies traffic for which NSEL events need to be exported.
+Defines the <span style="color: #bb6600;">class map</span> that identifies **traffic** for which NSEL events need to be exported.
   - 3\.
-Defines the policy map to apply flow-export actions to the defined classes.
+Defines the <span style="color: #bb6600;">policy map</span> to apply **flow-export actions** to the defined classes.
   - 4\.
-Adds or edits the service policy globally.
+Adds or edits the <span style="color: #bb6600;">service policy</span> globally.

   An example of configuring NetFlow is shown below (using minimum configuration):